All Episodes

 Thanks for checking in.

-You know, there's this false premise that the media were trying to put out uh at the convention in St. Paul last week that, well, the Republicans can't be the party of change because they've controlled the Congress and they they've had the White House.
+You know, there's this false premise that the media were trying to put out at the convention in St. Paul last week that, well, the Republicans can't be the party of change because they've controlled the Congress and they've had the White House.

 Now, that doesn't mean the Republicans are not complicit.

-They were complicit from 2000 to 2006 and they got their comeuppance as well they should.
+They were complicit from 2000 to 2006 and they got their comeuppance as, well, they should.

-There was great I mean great angst.
+There was great, I mean, great angst.

 I know I've heard Rush talk about it.

-Well, the Republicans did is they kept moving left along with them.
+What the Republicans did is they kept moving left along with them.

-I'm not going to look at the way you compare yourself with the Democrat Socialist opponent.
+I'm not going to look at the way you compare yourself with the Democrat socialist opponent.

 I'm going to look at you objectively and say, if I vote for you, Mr. Republican, are you going to limit government?